mutwakilmo-ops/mutwakilmo-ops/README.md

 - 🚀 I am **ready to contribute immediately** to xAI’s mission
 - 🌐 I understand the **real-world complexity of AI infrastructure, enterprise agents, and high-performance networks**

-This is not a practice repo.
-It is **my golden ticket to xAI**.

 ---

-## 📌 Current Applications

-I am applying to:

-1. **Rust/C++ Backend Engineer – grok.com & API**
-2. **Rust/C++ Backend Engineer – Enterprise Agents**
-3. **Software Engineer – Networking Software & Services**

-This repository represents the **intersection of all three roles**, highlighting my **preparation, alignment, and ability to make an immediate impact**.

----

-> “I design systems that fail gracefully, scale predictably, and explain themselves.
-This is the standard I bring to xAI.”